Bladder discomfort and pain associated with interstitial cystitis (IC) can lead to debilitating conditions.

 The following sections review recent developments regarding an Elmiron lawsuit, including the harm it has caused and the help some patients have obtained.

 Hear about how Elmiron lawyers can assist you with getting compensation with an Elmiron lawsuit for your vision problems, retinal damage, pattern dystrophy, retinal pigmentary maculopathy, retinopathy, or other permanent vision damage.
-In some cases, part of the retina was destroyed, leading to permanent loss of vision.
+For example, in some Elmiron cases, part of the retina was destroyed, leading to permanent loss of vision.

 What is Elmiron, and How is It Used?

 Elmiron is a semi-synthetic polysulfated xylan medication.
-The specific medicinal name for the drug is pentosan polysulfate sodium (PPS), and that identifies its chemical makeup.
+The specific medicinal name for the drug pentosan polysulfate sodium (PPS) identifies its chemical makeup.

 For a time, doctors prescribed this prescription for blood-thinning purposes.
 However, recent studies show that the medication was not remarkably successful as an anticoagulant but did cause excessive bruising in some users.

 Arthritis happens when the cartilage around bones breaks down over a period.
 Interstitial cystitis is a chronic problem causing bladder pain.
 When IC occurs, the bladder undergoes increased pain and pressure.

 It also triggers pain in the surrounding area of the body-- sometimes referred to as bladder pain syndrome.

 What Damage Does Elmiron Cause and What Symptoms Does it Show?

-The prescription and use of Elmiron has led to several troubling complications for people across the country.
+The prescription and use of Elmiron have led to several troubling complications for people across the country.
 As mentioned above, numerous patients have experienced pain in their head, stomach, and other parts of their body while on the drug.

 However, the most severe effect reportedly linked to taking Elmiron has been pigmentary maculopathy resulting in an eye condition and blindness.
 Maculopathy is a term that refers to general pathological issues with the macula.

 The macula is the area in the middle of the retina.
 It controls acuity and sensitivity.
 An ophthalmologist can determine any macular degeneration that has occurred.

 Macular degeneration (like retinal maculopathy) caused by Elmiron has been labeled "pigmentary" but does not have known etiological sources.
 The diseases can manifest in many different forms for patients taking the medication.
 You can have vision difficulty reading at work or for leisure.